Ploy

 get(key) - Get a Value

-Returns the cached value or null if the key doesn't exist or has expired.
+Returns the stored string value, or null if the key doesn't exist or has expired.

 const value = await env.CACHE.get("my-key");